jbrink-ml/Rewire/README.md

 More information on the quoter model and cross-entropy estimate can be found in [Bagrow & Mitchell's 2018 Paper](https://pubs.aip.org/aip/cha/article/28/7/075304/386316/The-quoter-model-A-paradigmatic-model-of-the).

+# Installation and Usage
+Required packages can be installed as such:
+`pip install networkx numpy matplotlib pandas LCSFinder`

 # Rewire.Py
 Contains functions for performing rewire network analysis.